-Manufactured for: WraSer Pharmaceuticals LLC, Ridgeland, MS 39157, 13001.
-Revised: July 2011
+Manufactured for: WraSer Pharmaceuticals, Ridgeland, MS 39157.
+Revised: Jul 2017

 The most frequently observed adverse reactions include light-headedness, dizziness, drowsiness, headache, fatigue, sedation, sweating, nausea, vomiting, constipation, pruritus, and skin reactions.
 With the exception of constipation, tolerance develops to most of these effects.
 Other reactions that have been observed with dihydrocodeine or other opioids include respiratory depression, orthostatic hypotension, cough suppression, confusion, diarrhea, miosis, abdominal pain, dry mouth, indigestion, anorexia, spasm of biliary tract, and urinary retention.
 Physical and psychological dependence are possibilities.
 Hypersensitivity reactions (including anaphylactoid reactions), hallucinations, vivid dreams, granulomatous interstitial nephritis, severe narcosis and acute renal failure have been reported rarely during dihydrocodeine administration.

 Acetaminophen in therapeutic doses rarely causes adverse reactions.
 The most serious adverse reaction is hepatoxicity from overdosage (see OVERDOSE).
 Thrombocytopenia, leukopenia, pancytopenia, neutropenia, thrombocytopenic purpura, and agranulocytosis have been reported in patients receiving acetaminophen or p-aminophenol derivatives.
 Hypersensitivity reactions including urticarial or erythematous skin reactions, laryngeal edema, angioedema, or anaphylactoid reactions are rare.